 Bring out the serving bowls and add the following ingredients to each one (The quantity is for one portion with 10 wontons).

-- 1 tablespoon light soy sauce or regular soy sauce
+- 1 tbsp light soy sauce or regular soy sauce

-- 2 tablespoon homemade chili oil, or to taste
+- 2 tbsp homemade chili oil, or to taste

 If you fancy an extra nutty flavour, you could also add some crushed, toasted peanuts or a teaspoonful of Chinese Sesame Paste.